 While speaking with a credit agency representative on the phone may give you immediate confirmation that the dispute was received, this doesn’t give you the paper trail that you’ll enjoy with other options.
 It’s typically best to choose a method that makes it easy to track your communications.

 If you’re struggling with the complex process of getting a state tax lien removed from your credit report, you may want to consider working with a financial professional.
-Debt relief agencies have experts on staff who are familiar with the best way to tackle a tax lien on your credit report.
+Back tax assistance agencies have experts on staff who are familiar with the best way to tackle a tax lien on your credit report.

 If the state refuses to withdraw the tax lien from your file, you may have no option but to wait for it to expire.
 This takes seven years from the date that the lien is paid in full.
 Pay off the lien as quickly as possible to start this countdown clock.
-If you cannot afford to pay the lien, this is another situation where a debt relief company may be able to help you.
+If you cannot afford to pay the lien, this is another situation where a back tax assistance company may be able to help you.

-If you have outstanding state tax debt, the best course of action is to explore your options before a lien is filed.
+If you have outstanding state back taxes, the best course of action is to explore your options before a lien is filed.
 It can be very difficult to get a lien removed from your credit report, but there are many ways that you can avoid the original lien entirely.

-If you’re facing tax debt that you can’t afford to pay, you may qualify for an offer in compromise, which settles the debt for less, or a payment plan that allows you to pay the debt in smaller chunks over time.
-We at Solvable can help you decide the best way to deal with your tax debt.
+If you’re facing back taxes that you can’t afford to pay, you may qualify for an offer in compromise, which settles the amount owed for less, or a payment plan that allows you to pay the amount owed in smaller chunks over time.
+We at Solvable can help you decide the best way to deal with your back taxes.